makeabilitylab/physcomp/communication/handpose-serial.md

 In our [previous lesson](ml5js-serial.md), we introduced combining Arduino with machine learning (ML) libraries like [ml5.js](https://ml5js.org/), a web-based ML library built on [Google TensorFlow](https://www.tensorflow.org/js).
 Specifically, we built a [p5.js app](https://makeabilitylab.github.io/p5js/WebSerial/ml5js/NoseTracker/) that fed a real-time web cam stream into [ml5's PoseNet](https://learn.ml5js.org/#/reference/posenet) to identify and classify human body parts (keypoints) and sent identified keypoints to our Arduino to create new interactive experiences.

 In this lesson, we will introduce a new ml5 model, called [Handpose](https://learn.ml5js.org/#/reference/handpose),  which precisely tracks the hand and 20 finger keypoints in 3-dimensions, and use it to control a servo motor.
-This lesson should further advance your understanding of using [ml5](https://ml5js.org/) and inspire you to think about how we can combine real-time ML with Arduino.
+This lesson should further advance your understanding of using [ml5](https://ml5js.org/), how to modularize and build an ml5+Arduino app step-by-step, and hopefully also inspire you to think about how we can combine real-time ML with Arduino.

 <!-- which was ported from [Google's TensorFlow Handpose model](https://github.com/tensorflow/tfjs-models/tree/master/handpose), -->